 But if you use generally accepted hashtags, still they will get you likes and followers.
 Not all is lost?

 Nah.
 You wish.
 Those users who liked your photo using hashtags?
 I’m sorry.
 These are bots.
 Yes, it’s flesh-and-blood people who post their content on their pages, but they pay the services to like and mass follow people for them.

 “Oh, what do I care?
 I get liked, this is important.” you will parry with the riposte.
 The truth is you should care because it affects you directly.
 Do you think when mass followers start following you, they will waste their time liking or leaving comments to your posts?
 They are very unlikely to see them at all.
 You can try it yourself: subscribe to 2,000 accounts and try searching for your friends’ posts in the Feed section.

 When your posts aren’t shown to the audience, you will eventually get fewer likes and comments, so the engagement rate goes downhill and Instagram will recognize that your content is not interesting anymore, so the system will replace it with the posts from other users.
 How do you like that?

 We ran an experiment with HypeFactory.com Instagram account using a ton of drastically different hashtags starting from the day we registered our page.
 Yes, the likes were going high, but the quality of the audience was dropping, and each and every day we saw more mass followers subscribed to the account which meant that the reach came crashing down.

 But we didn’t stop there.
-We disused hashtags from then on and deleted the then-existing ones from the old posts.
-And we saw the numbers rise twice as high in just a week.
+We’ve misused hashtags and deleted the existing ones from the old posts.
+Right after that, we’ve noticed the numbers rising twice as high less than in a week.
 And it only keeps going up!

 Well, yes, likes will go down.
 But you will have real followers, real people who will read your posts, like and leave comments to your photos and videos.
 And your reach and engagement rate increase in the short run.